NTU-Mecatron/camera_rospkg/README.md

 ## Known limitations

-The camera recording feature (saving to mp4) is not fully implemented and will not work.
-It is work in progress.
+The camera recording feature (saving to mp4) is not fully tested.
+It has been tested to work with Jetson Nano opencv (the default opencv coming with Jetson Nano).
+If attempted on your local machine, it may fail because opencv might not be installed properly.

 ## Common issues